SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 The user interface of SpeedyWeather.jl is heavily influenced by the Julia ocean model Oceananigans.jl [@Ramadhan2020].
 A monolithic interface based on parameter files is avoided in favor of a library-style interface.
-Users write notebooks, directly into Julia's read-evaluate-print loop (REPL) or short scripts to run models rather than merely supplying parameters and input arrays.
 A model is constructed bottom-up by first defining the discretization and any non-default model components with their respective parameters.
 All components are then collected into a single model object which, once initialized, returns a simulation object.
-A simulation contains everything, the model with all parameters as created before but also all prognostic and diagnostic variables.
+A simulation contains everything, the model with all parameters as constructed before but also all prognostic and diagnostic variables.
 Such a simulation can then be run, but also accessed before and after to analyze or visualize the current variables, or individual terms of the equations.
 One can also adjust some parameters before resuming the simulation.
-While these steps can be written into a script for reproducibility, the same steps can be executed and interacted with one-by-one in the REPL or in a single Jupyter or Pluto notebook.
+While these steps can be written into a script for reproducibility, the same steps can be executed and interacted with one-by-one in Julia's read-evaluate-print loop (REPL) or in a Jupyter or Pluto notebook.
 We thereby achieve an interactivity of a simulation and its various model components far beyond the options provided in a monolithic interface.
 At the same time, defaults, set to well-established test cases,